Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 This responsibility remains with the contractual carrier, even if two or more air operators are responsible for carrying out the contract of carriage, which can happen in codeshare operations.

-Is the companion of an underage Passenger with Special Assistance Needs entitled to the companion discount?
+Is the companion of an underage Passenger with Special Assistance Needs entitled to the discount?

-Passengers under the age of 16, whether being person with special needs or not, must be accompanied by a person of legal age on domestic flights.
-In the same way, children and adolescents under the age of 18 need to be accompanied by a person of legal age on international flights.
+Passengers under the age of 16, whether being a person with special needs or not, must be accompanied by a person of legal age on domestic flights.
+The same way, children and adolescents under the age of 18 need to be accompanied by a person of legal age on international flights.

-The need for children and adolescents to be accompanied is a requirement of the Statute of the Child and Adolescent (ECA), Law No. 8,069, of July 13, 1990, and not of Passenger with Special Assistance Needs status.
+The need for children and adolescents to be accompanied is a requirement of the Statute of the Child and Adolescent (ECA), Law No. 8,069, of July 13, 1990, and is not related to the status of of Passengers with Special Assistance Needs.
 Therefore, in these cases, the companion discount does not apply.

 Although there is no obligation to apply the companion discount for minors, airlines may choose to provide it.
 If in doubt, check with the airline.